 Monday, November 13, 2023 | 10:30am – 11:30pm

 The Division of Diversity, Equity, and Inclusion invites you to a workshop on land acknowledgements.
 Join us for a dialogue on writing land acknowledgments and how to move beyond the statement by honoring and incorporating Native American heritage in our daily lives.

 Monday, November 13, 2023 | 1pm – 2pm

 Join the SAGE Center for a film screening of Two Spirits as a celebration of Native American Heritage Month and Transgender Awareness Week!
 Two Spirits tells compelling stories about traditions that were once widespread among the Indigenous cultures of North America.
 The film explores the contemporary lives and history of Native two-spirit people — who combine the traits of both men and women with qualities that are also unique to individuals who express multiple genders.

 How to Be a Better Ally Series: Indigenous Latinx/e

 Thursday, November 16, 2023 | 1pm – 2pm

 Employees and students are invited to join the Division of Diversity, Equity, and Inclusion for a workshop series focusing on allyship with Indigenous Latinx/e people.
 This session will cover Indigenous Latinx/e identities, languages, and communities and creating a supportive space for Indigenous peoples.

 Notable Native American History Tabling

-Join the Multicultural Center for a tabling event for Native American Heritage Month.
-Learn about Notable Native Americans in history to celebrate the rich and diverse traditions, histories, and contributions of Native peoples.
+Join the Multicultural Center for a tabling event designed to help participants learn about the many notable Native Americans in history and to celebrate the rich and diverse traditions, histories, and contributions of Native peoples.